Nir0303/edgar-analytics/README.md

      - from next record check if current_record_timestamp matches with check_time.
      - if match (current_record_timestamp matches with check_time). check if record is already been tracked by HashMap , if been tracked, update metadata in HashMap. if not been tracked, place it HashMap with ip address as key.
      - if not match (current_record_timestamp not matches with check_time), update check_time and iterate HashMap keys iterate for pausible deletions and inserations in output file if inactivity time exceeds. check if existing record is already been tracked by HashMap , if been tracked, update metadata in HashMap. if not been tracked, place it HashMap with ip address as key.
+5. Once all records are iterated, write remaining HashMap data to output file

 # Dependencies
 1. python3